Skip to main content

 However, implied consent has limits.
 Relying on a phone in your hand alone is riskier than an explicit announcement, because people handle phones constantly without recording.
 The inspector might argue they assumed you were texting, checking email, or taking photos rather than recording audio.
 This is why the verbal announcement matters — it removes any ambiguity about what the phone is doing.

-VI.
-Legality of Recording vs. Admissibility in Court
+VII.
+Legality of Making a Recording vs. Admissibility as Evidence

-A recording does not need to be admissible in court to be useful.
+A recording does not need to be admissible in court to be valuable.
+Most insurance claims never reach litigation.
 A recording of an inspection can be used to refresh your own memory, to identify damage the adjuster missed, to prepare a rebuttal to the carrier’s report, and to support a supplemental claim.
-It can also be shared with your public adjuster or attorney to inform their strategy, even if it is never introduced as a formal exhibit.
+It can be shared with your Public Adjuster or attorney to inform their strategy, even if it is never introduced as a formal exhibit.
+And the mere existence of a recording — the carrier’s knowledge that you have a documented record of exactly what their expert said and did — can change the dynamics of the claim.

 If you are unable to record — because the inspector objects, because you are uncertain about the law, or for any other reason — there is a powerful alternative: contemporaneous notes.